 Worship should be a positive experience for the children, which they will want to repeat and make a part of their life.
 They should have the opportunity to explore different approaches to Christian worship.

-Christian Values
+Christian values

 Our collective worship is based on a Christian value each half term.
 We have explored the following values:

-Year 1 Year 2 Year 3
+Year 1 | Year 2 | Year 3 |

-This half term we are studying:
+This half term we are exploring:

 Prayer